AleksandraWozniak/NewsApp-stage1/README.md

 This project is about combining various ideas and skills, using Guardian API.
 They include:
 •	Connecting to an API
 •	Parsing the JSON response
-•	Handling error cases gracefully
+•	Handling error cases
 •	Updating information regularly
-•	Using an AsyncTask
+•	Networking operations are done using a Loader rather than an AsyncTask
 •	Doing network operations independent of the Activity lifecycle

+App queries the content.guardianapis.com api to fetch news stories related to a particular topic.
+Clicking on a story uses an intent to open the story in the user’s browser.

 This is just a practice app for the <a href="https://www.udacity.com/google-scholarships">Google Developer Challenge Scholarship: Android Basics</a> I received for the Android Basics path (Udacity courses ud836/nd803).